Spring flowers and travel clothes for UK trip

 Countryside Boots

-If you’re planning a hiking tour in the UK, these are the same boots I wear for all of my UK walking.
+City touring in the UK doesn’t require wellies or hiking boots.
+However, spring hiking in the UK can still be pretty muddy.
+If countryside walks are on your agenda, these are the same boots I wear for all of my UK walking.
 Fully waterproof in case spring showers lead to muddy paths on your route.

 Travel umbrella